ChriStingo/Dashboard-in-Angular-for-Smart-Parking-Server/README.md

 Check the README inside the folder for instructions.

 -----
-**All the platform is distributed, you can change che ip and port for every component (Client, Server, Dashboard) and run them on different machines.**
+**All the platform is distributed, you can change the ip and port for every component (Client, Server, Dashboard) and run them on different machines.**